bborncr/ENERGYMONITOR_WIFI/README.md

 1. Start Arduino and open the Preferences window.
 1. Enter https://arduino.esp8266.com/stable/package_esp8266com_index.json into the Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
 1. Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).

+The following libraries are required:
+* AdafruitIO Arduino
+* EmonLib

+Both these libraries may be installed directly from the **Tools-->Manage Libraries...**.